Last updated: November 13, 2024

 The YAML configuration file stores both the table details and checks configurations.

-In this example, we have set three minimum percentage thresholds levels for the check:
+In this example, we have set the minimum percentage threshold level for the check:

 - warning: 99.0%

-The highlighted fragments in the YAML file below represent the segment where the profiling values_in_range_numeric_percent
+The highlighted fragments in the YAML file below represent the segment where the monitoring daily_number_in_range_percent

 check is configured.